 These appeals followed.
-Defendants contend: (1) plaintiffs lack standing to seek a writ of mandate directing the NMS Deposit Fund to be reimbursed for the challenged expenditures; (2) section 12531 does not restrict the Director of Finance's ability to use the NMS Deposit Fund to offset General Fund expenditures, aside from requiring Legislative approval of such offsets; (3) the Legislature possessed absolute authority to approve the challenged expenditures regardless of whether they were consistent with the federal consent judgments; and (4) even if section 12531 required consistency with the federal consent judgments, the challenged expenditures were consistent with both the purposes of the direct payment set forth in Exhibit B to the National Mortgage Settlement and the former Attorney General's instructions set forth in Exhibit B-2.
-Plaintiffs dispute each of these contentions and, in their appeal, contend: (1) the amount unlawfully diverted from the NMS Deposit Fund was actually \$350 million; and (2) the trial court erred in concluding separation of powers principles prevented it from ordering the immediate restoration of the unlawfully diverted funds.
+Defendants contend: (1) plaintiffs lack standing to seek a writ of mandate directing the National Mortgage Special Deposit Fund to be reimbursed for the challenged expenditures; (2) section 12531 does not restrict the director of finance's ability to use the National Mortgage Special Deposit Fund to offset General Fund expenditures, aside from requiring Legislative approval of such offsets; (3) the Legislature possessed absolute authority to approve the challenged expenditures regardless of whether they were consistent with the federal consent judgments; and (4) even if section 12531 required consistency with the federal consent judgments, the challenged expenditures were consistent with both the purposes of the direct payment set forth in Exhibit B to the National Mortgage Settlement and the former Attorney General's instructions set forth in Exhibit B-2.
+Plaintiffs dispute each of these contentions and, in their appeal, contend: (1) the amount unlawfully diverted from the National Mortgage Special Deposit Fund was actually \$350 million; and (2) the trial court erred in concluding separation of powers principles prevented it from ordering the immediate restoration of the unlawfully diverted funds.

-We conclude plaintiffs have public interest standing to seek the requested writ of mandate.
-We also conclude, as did the trial court, section 12531 was intended by our

-Legislature to effectuate the terms of the National Mortgage Settlement, including the former Attorney General's instructions regarding the proper uses of the money.
-The trial court also correctly concluded over \$331 million was unlawfully appropriated from the NMS Deposit Fund for purposes inconsistent with the NMS.
-Where we part ways with the trial court is the issue of remedy.
-As we explain, because the unlawfully diverted funds are "in law still in the [NMS Deposit Fund]" (Daugherty v.
+On July 10, 2018, we issued an opinion concluding plaintiffs have public interest standing to seek the requested writ of mandate.
+We also concluded, as did the trial court, section 12531 was intended by our Legislature to effectuate the terms of the National Mortgage Settlement, including the former Attorney General's instructions regarding the proper uses of the money, and over \$331 million was unlawfully appropriated from the National Mortgage Special Deposit Fund for purposes inconsistent with the NMS.
+We parted ways with the trial court, however, on the issue of remedy.
+As we explained, because the unlawfully diverted funds are "in law still in the [National Mortgage Special Deposit Fund]" (Daugherty v.
 Riley (1934) 1 Cal.2d 298, 312 (Daugherty), separation of powers principles do not preclude this court from ordering the immediate return of these funds.
-We shall therefore reverse the judgment in part and remand the matter to the trial court with directions to issue a writ of mandate directing the immediate retransfer from the General Fund to the NMS Deposit Fund the sum of \$331,044,084.
+We accordingly reversed the judgment in part and remanded the matter to the trial court with directions to issue a writ of mandate directing the immediate retransfer from the General Fund to the National Mortgage Special Deposit Fund the sum of \$331,044,084.